naveensurla/Supply-Chain-Insights---Atliq-Mart/README.md

 - **Trend Analysis** — Month-over-month performance tracking
 - **Recommendations Page** — Actionable solutions

+## **Tools & Technologies Used**
+- **Power BI** for interactive data visualization.
+- **DAX** for custom calculations and measures.
+- **Power Query** for data transformation and cleaning.

 ---

 ## 📥 Project Files
 - **PBIX File Download:** [https://drive.google.com/file/d/1Kc9bdBGY8yv7qki1ejIzTVpfeI8HQX0Q/view?usp=drive_link)

 ---
+## **About Me**
+I am an aspiring Data Analyst looking for a career transition, with a background as an Engineer in Project Sales.
+Passionate about transforming raw data into meaningful insights, I aim to leverage analytical skills to drive data-driven decision-making.

+Connect with me on [LinkedIn](https://www.linkedin.com/in/naveen-surla-587565242/) or explore more projects on [GitHub](https://github.com/naveensurla).

 ## 🙌 Connect & Feedback
 If you like this project or have suggestions, feel free to connect with me or leave feedback!